seatgeek/druzhba/docs/contributing.rst

 - Unrecognized table names in supplied via the ``--tables`` argument should be surfaced as a warning or error

-- Add basic transformation support from YAML config like renaming columns or concatenating multiple columns etc. without requiring a full custom SQL table.
+- Add support to allow basic transformations from YAML configs (i.e. renaming or concatenating columns) without requiring a custom SQL table.

 - The table extract functionality is tied unnecessarily to the name of the table in the source database, with a fake source table name supplied for